kyleboas/tacticsjournal.com/_posts/2024/07/2024-07-11-tijjani-reijnders-was-the-must-watch-at-euro-2024.md

 ---
 layout: post
 date: 2024-07-11 11:00 UTC
-title: "Tijjani Reijnders was a must-watch at Euro 2024"
+title: "Tijjani Reijnders was the must-watch at Euro 2024"
 categories:
 - "Euro 2024"
 - "International"